JungWhoNam/VisualizationMail/README.md

     </table>
 </div>

 This Unity project provides implemention of two V-Mail clients.
+The PC/Mac client is tested with Windows 11 and macOS Ventura.
+The Android client is tested with Samsung Galaxy S10 (running on Android version 12).

+Steps to run these clients:
+* First, start the server by following the steps written in [the server repo](https://github.com/JungWhoNam/VisualizationMailServer).
+* Open this project in Unity (this is built-in Unity 2022.3.3f1).
-* PC/Mac client integrated into a simple demo scene (left)
+* Start the demo PC/Mac client (left)
-    - `VMail/Demos/Dummy/Dummy Demo - VMail.unity`
+    - Play `VMail/Demos/Dummy/Dummy Demo - VMail.unity`
     - Use left-mouse to rotate, mouse-wheel to zoom, mouse-wheel click to pan.
     - Press 'r' to change the object's color and scale.
     - Press down or up arrow key to change the geometry, e.g., cube, sphere, cylinder.
-* Android client (right)
+* Or start the Android client (right)
-    - `VMail/_Scenes/VMail Mobile.unity`
+    - Play `VMail/_Scenes/VMail Mobile.unity`

 # Integrating V-Mail into another Unity project
 ## Import V-Mail